tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Style Guide.md

 `999.example.org` domain could be `org.example._999`.

 You must only use module names corresponding to domain names that you control or are allowed to use.
-This restriction is enforced by the the LiveCode extension store.
+This restriction is enforced by the extension store.

-If you don't have a domain name of your own, you may use module names beginning with `community.livecode.<username>`, replacing `<username>` with the username you use to log into the LiveCode extension store.
+If you don't have a domain name of your own, you may use module names beginning with `community.livecode.<username>`, replacing `<username>` with the username you use to log into the extension repository.
 For example, if your username is "sophie", then you can create a module named `community.livecode.sophie.mymodule`.

-For the main LiveCode repository, please use module names beginning with `com.livecode`.
+For the main repository, please use module names beginning with `com.livecode`.

 Always write module names in lower case.